MatSaf123/neat-retro-pong/README.md

 	DefaultConnectionGene(key=(96, 0), weight=1.6968276843853822, enabled=True)
 ```

 The structure is noticably more complex than the deterministic one, and it is also interesting to see that the agent learned to use the `up` and `down` actions, which were not used in the deterministic agent.
-This is because the stochastic agent is not able to predict ATARI-AI's moves, so it has to react to them.
+This is because the stochastic agent is not able to (perfectly) predict ATARI-AI's moves, so it has to react to them.

 Avg fitness progression through generations (this time timesteps param was set to 1600):